 - Find more Facebook groups with like-minded people where I am allowed to share my freebies (done!)

-- Get myself enrolled in Elite Blog Academy (done!)
+- Get myself enrolled in a blogging course (done!)

 Blog Lessons Learned This Month